ails-lab/CrowdHeritage_Documentation/docs/README.md

 <img src="_media/campaign-moderate-data-export.png" width="auto">

-#### Export Annotations for MINT
+#### Export Annotations for MINT Tool
-The MINT tool supports controlled import of the annotations exported from CrowdHeritage.
+In case the Campaign Owner wants to export the annotations and ingest them to the MINT tool they can click on the *Copy Annotations URL for MINT* button.

-Once you import the exported annotations in MINT the Campaign Owner can see a statistical overview of the annotations and filter the annotations you want to ingest into MINT by various options.
-For detailed information check the tool's respective documentation.
+This will copy the exported annotations URL which can then be pasted in the respective MINT workspace to, do a controlled import of the annotations.

 <!--
 local image example URL: "./_media/image1.jpg"